revivalmc-dev/devtools/README.md

 That way maven will only download dependencies once, even if the build is done inside a docker container each time.

+## Database connection (postgresql)

+A postgresql instance is deployed in the cluster when `make` is issued.
+The DB data is stored in `postgres_data`, which is bind-mounted in the container.

+Default user: `postgres`
+Default password: `dev`
+Hostname (from inside the cluster ONLY) : `postgres`